CarlinChow/Java_Chess/README.md

 # Commmand Line Java Chess Game

-A command line chess game written in Java following Object object-oriented design principles.
-Two players take turns moving their pieces by inputting commands into the terminal, games can end in a draw, win or loss.
+A command line chess game written in Java following object-oriented design principles.
+Two players take turns moving their pieces by inputting commands into the terminal, games can end in a draw, win, or loss.

 ## Getting Started